 Design for Social Media – Canva comes to our rescue once again with a variety of templates, illustrations, and GIFs, both for posts and short videos.
 And guess what?
 With the majority of them, you can get away for free and even add your own files from other free sources and incorporate them into the design.

 Designed Posts that Incorporate a Mockup – this is a real treasure, because it’s fast, easy, and economical at the same time, and it easily illustrates your product to the world just by uploading a screen that you have already designed for the prototype.
-A cool and free source for the most part is Smartmockups – use it and let me know how it was in the comments!
+A cool and free source, for the most part, is Smartmockups that lets you upload your product screen designs to web and mobile mockups of various sizes.
+Plus, if you want to show off your social media marketing, you can use Mockfire that provides 360-degree social media and Google Ads mockup design tools.
+Use them and share your experience in the comments!

 Quality Photos – A stock of quality photos in retrieval is a must-have commodity for every marketer.
 But until you have the budget to buy a subscription to Shutterstock, you will find absolutely stunning free photos at the following sites: